-Due to staffing constraints and COVID-19 the Housing Division was unable to provide any onsite monitoring for these HOME Investment Partnerships Program (HOME) projects this fiscal year.
-Monitoring will be conducted in the next fiscal year.
+The Housing Division provided onsite monitoring for the majority of these HOME Investment Partnership Program (HOME) projects this fiscal year.
+Due to staff shortages, the City was unable to monitor all properties as planned.
+Monitoring will continue to be conducted in the 2024-2025 fiscal year.